Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 ### **2.1 Site Owners' Goals**
 The goal of the three owners is to see their website become the trusted companion for a thriving community of scuba divers.
 They want to offer a platform where ideas, tips, safety advice, personal experiences and stories can be shared by all divers, experienced or not.
-To do so, they offer a blog where registered users can write posts.
-For the community to receive true value and reliable information, all posts must be approved before being published.
+To do so, they offer a blog where registered users can write and comment posts.
+For the community to receive true value and reliable information, all posts and comments must be approved before being published.
 This will make sure that the site owners - who are experienced divers themselves - can filter out incorrect and potentially harmful information.
+In addition to the blog, each registered user is offered a personal logbook, where dives with their specific info (e.g. location, depth, etc.) can be logged.
+This is an important tool for scuba divers, allowing them to keep track of their progress and experiences; at the same time, with its potential to encourage users to come back to the website, it is also a key feature for the growth of The Underwater Gang's community.

 ### **2.2.
 User Goals**
 * New divers:
 New divers are the first category of website users.
 Having recently discovered this amazing sport, they naturally want to expand their knowledge of it; they come to the website as they search for resources online.
 * Pro divers:
-The second category of users is made up of experienced divers looking for a platform of like-minded people; they desire to share what they have learnt over the years, as well as to hear from other long-time practitioners such as diving instructors or divemasters, i.e. underwater tour guides.
+The second category of users is made up of experienced divers looking for a platform of like-minded people; they desire to share what they have learnt over the years, as well as to hear from other long-time practitioners such as diving instructors or divemasters (i.e. underwater tour guides).
 Both types of users can find a place not only to read from, but also to contribute to with their own posts.

 ## **3. Wireframes, User Stories & Agile Development**